leadedge/ofSpoutDemo/README.md

 ### File menu
 * Save image\
-Enter a file name with an extension of the required type (jpg, png, bmp etc).
-Images are saved in bin\data\captures.
+Enter a file name to capture with an extension of the required type (jpg, png, bmp etc).
+Default folder is bin\data\captures.
+* Save video\
+Enter a file name to record.
+Default folder is bin\data\videos.

 ### Window menu
 * Show on top\